KyleJonesNV/go-service-notes/README.md

 ## Backend markdown notes app

 This is a personal project I built to experiment with [Next.js](https://nextjs.org/) and [AWS](https://aws.amazon.com/) services.

 This application sets up a REST API for fetching and updating notes for the application.

-Is built with go as this is my current most used backend langauge.
+The backend is built with go as this is my current most used backend langauge.

 ## Frontend repo